Moving Day Checklist Cost

 Practical Tips

-- Call ahead to confirm toll amounts on your specific route—use toll road websites or Google Maps toll calculator, as rates vary by vehicle size and time of day
+- Call ahead to confirm toll amounts on your specific route—use toll road websites or Google Maps toll calculator, as rates vary by vehicle size and time of day.
+Understanding these details helps you make informed decisions and achieve more accurate results for your specific situation.

-- Buy groceries the day before or morning of the move and prepare simple foods yourself (sandwiches, snacks, drinks) rather than ordering catering, which can easily run $30-50 per person
+- Buy groceries the day before or morning of the move and prepare simple foods yourself (sandwiches, snacks, drinks) rather than ordering catering, which can easily run $30-50 per person.
+Understanding these details helps you make informed decisions and achieve more accurate results for your specific situation.

-- Check parking permit requirements with your old city and new city at least 2 weeks before moving—some areas require permits for moving trucks even in residential zones
+- Check parking permit requirements with your old city and new city at least 2 weeks before moving—some areas require permits for moving trucks even in residential zones.
+Understanding these details helps you make informed decisions and achieve more accurate results for your specific situation.

-- Schedule professional cleaning for the day after you move out rather than the day of, giving you time to be fully out and reducing the rush that inflates costs
+- Schedule professional cleaning for the day after you move out rather than the day of, giving you time to be fully out and reducing the rush that inflates costs.
+Getting at least 2-3 quotes or price comparisons before committing helps ensure you are paying a fair market rate for your specific needs.

-- Set aside 15-20% buffer on top of your calculated total for unexpected expenses like extra tolls, tip money for movers, or emergency supplies you forgot
+- Set aside 15-20% buffer on top of your calculated total for unexpected expenses like extra tolls, tip money for movers, or emergency supplies you forgot.
+Understanding these details helps you make informed decisions and achieve more accurate results for your specific situation.

 Frequently Asked Questions